dotnet/csharpstandard/standard/classes.md

 > *Note*: The `System.Nullable<T>` type specifies the non-nullable value type constraint for `T`.
 Thus, recursively constructed types of the forms `T??` and `Nullable<Nullable<T>>` are prohibited. *end note*

-Pointer types are never allowed to be type arguments and are not considered to satisfy either the reference type or value type constraints.

 If a constraint is a class type, an interface type, or a type parameter, that type specifies a minimal “base type” that every type argument used for that type parameter shall support.
 Whenever a constructed type or generic method is used, the type argument is checked against the constraints on the type parameter at compile-time.
 The type argument supplied shall satisfy the conditions described in [§8.4.5](types.md#845-satisfying-constraints).

 A *class_type* constraint shall satisfy the following rules: